1-kane/hello-world/README.md

 <hr>
 ## Note: This is purely to understand the system i'm going to work with.
 Pls ignore
 <hr color= "black">

+> i've found a source of new knowledge for me